 There are plenty more ideas, so scroll down to find the ones you’re most interested in!

-You have to set up a regular routine for writing if you want your students to write often and write well.
-A huge part of it boils down to cues and habits.
+If you want your students to write often and write well one of the first things to do is set up a regular time and place for it to happen.
+A huge part of any practice boils down to cues and habits.
 There’s been a great deal of research done that supports the use of a cue, routine, and reward.
 They may use different wording, but the result is the same.

-To learn more about how to establish a writing routine and writing community in your class,check out these blog posts.
+To learn more about how to establish a writing routine and writing community in your class, you may these blog posts helpful.

 - 5 Timesaving Strategies to Teach Writing